30+ Fun Bay Area Holiday Activities and Events (2025)

 There are tables and private chalets you can book, along with a pre-fixe menu, warm drinks, and winter snacks to enjoy as you’re transported to a mountain resort.

-Reservations for Aprés Village sell out incredibly quickly and are already filling up for the season.
+Reservations for Aprés Village sell out incredibly quickly and fill up early in the season.

-• A table is $95/person with a holiday Italian Mountain Valley theme pre-fixe menu (choose 4 dishes and 1 dessert per person), s’mores, and hot chocolate.
+• A table is $95/adult with an alpine-inspired pre-fixe menu (choose 4 dishes and 1 dessert per person), s’mores, and hot chocolate.
+A special kids’ menu is offered for $45/child.

-• A private chalet is $150/person and you are required to purchase the $95/person pre-fixe menu as well.
+• A private chalet is $150/party, plus you are required to purchase the $95/person pre-fixe menu.

-As much as I would love to check this out, the price turns me off.
-If spending $95/person (plus tip + drinks) is reasonable for you, I’d say it’s worth checking out!
+As much as I would love to check this out, the price is too high for me.
+If you want to splurge for a unique holiday event, then it might be worth checking out!

 Fantasy of Lights Drive-Thru, Los Gatos

 I went in 2023 and had a jolly time looking at all the fun light displays and listening to holiday music!
-The traffic in the surrounding areas backs up for miles, so give yourself plenty of time to arrive around your booked entry time.
+The traffic in the surrounding areas backs up for miles, so give yourself plenty of time to arrive close to your booked entry time.

-There is a bathroom in the park if you need it — after you get your tickets checked, they will direct you to go straight to the lights or turn into a parking lot for the bathroom.
+There is a bathroom in the park if you need it.
+After you get your tickets checked, they will direct you to go to the lights or turn into a parking lot for the bathroom.

 I recommend grabbing some festive seasonal drinks at Los Gatos Soda Works after the drive-thru!